EU-TEACHING/teaching-app/README.md

 If these repos, do not provide the producing or consuming nodes you need.
 Then you can implement your own following the guidelines provided within each report.

+## Repository Structure

+The main content of this repo:

+ * [defaults](defaults): defaults environment variables useful for the TEACHING platform.
+ * [old_version](old_version): some reference scripts from the previous version of the platform.
+ * [scenarios](scenarios): TEACHING app applications defined as docker-composed config files.

 ## Supported Platforms

 Theoretically any Docker supported system may be run a TEACHING application.
 However, the reference platforms for the projects are: